-Get acquainted with your new host city, country, and culture before you leave the U.S. Travel guides and travel-related websites, such as Lonely Planet
+Get acquainted with your new host city, country, and culture before you leave the U.S. Travel guides and travel-related websites, such as Lonely Planet, are excellent resources.

 "Be prepared to talk about all aspects of American life.
 You will be asked about sports, politics, cities...just about everything.
 My positive attitude and determination to learn Korean helped me acculturate in Korean society." --UCEAP Returnee

 "People show more respect for their elders and authority figures.
 It's important that you are respectful and dress modestly." --UCEAP Returnee

 Official Start Date & Mandatory Orientation